 Referring physicians can reach the hospitalist on duty by calling toll free 877-754-SRHC (7742).

 Timothy R. Burnett, D.O.

 Dr. Burnett grew up in Salina and graduated from Central High School.
 He is a graduate of Kansas City University of Medicine and Biosciences and completed his residency at CoxHealth Family Medicine Residency at Cox in Springfield, MO.

 Dr. Glendenning is a graduate of Oklahoma State University College of Osteopathic Medicine in Tulsa.
 He completed his residency at Garfield County Family Practice Residency Program OU/Enid Family Medical Clinic in Enid, OK and his fellowship at the Department of Family Medicine at UNC at Chapel Hill, Chapel Hill, NC.

 Dr. Lawrence is a graduate of Washington University School of Medicine in St Louis, MO, he did his residency at Evanston Hospital/ Northwestern University in Illinois.
 He re-joins SRHC after 8 years at Irwin Army Hospital at Fort Riley.

-Dr. Schewe is a graduate of the University of Missouri - Columbia School of Medicine and completed her residency and fellowship at the Kaiser Foundation Hospital in Santa Clara, CA.
+Dr. Rose is a graduate of Rocky Vista University of Osteopathic Medicine and completed his residency at Swedish Covenant Hospital in Chicago, Illinois.